farski/serverless-transcribe/README.md

 The webpage is protected by HTTP Basic authentication, with a single set of credentials that you set when launching the stack.
 This is handled by an authorizer on the [API Gateway](https://aws.amazon.com/api-gateway/), and could be extended to allow for more robust authorization schemes.

-Amazon Transcribe currently has file limits of 4 hours and 2 Gb.
+Amazon Transcribe currently has file limits of 4 hours and 2 GB.

 ### AWS Costs